Fran89/K2Status/README.md

 If anyone is interested in this proyect or would like to help, contact me!

 Credits:
+* The Puerto Rico Strong Motion Program for their help and support.
 * The people over at Instrumental Software Technologies, Inc. (ISTI) @ http://www.isti.com/
 * Everyone who has ever worked with in the development of earthworm @ http://earthwormcentral.org
 * The QT Community @ http://qt-project.org/